nktfh100/nktfh100/README.md

 # Malachi - Full Stack Developer 🚀🔥

-Self-taught, passionate Full Stack developer from Israel  🇮🇱.
+A self-taught, passionate Full Stack developer from Israel 🇮🇱

+I have been programming since the age of 12 (started with scratch)

-I love making awesome stuff that look good and work well.
-Always looking to expand my skills and knowledge.
+I am a self-learner who loves to learn new things, and always looking to improve my skills and knowledge.

 ## Skills 🎓
 - JavaScript & TypeScript 💎